 Dr. Anne Marie Wong, who leads Miami medical marijuana clinic Medverde, told SPY:

 “Cooking with cannabis can be a creative way to take your medicine.
 Some patients may not be able to use store-bought edibles due to dietary restrictions or preferences (i.e. Kosher or sugar-free).
 Some of my older Jamaican patients just enjoy making tea from flower, and find the effects to be calming and medicinal.
 Other patients make butter out of flower to use for topical use.
 Some patients even use concentrates rather than flower to cook with,” Dr. Wong said.

-The best cannabis cookbooks explore the gourmet side of weed, teaching you how to infuse it into ingredients like butter, oils, milk, and sugar.
-In 2021, we’re well beyond the basic standard of the pot brownie — these sweet and savory appetizers, entrees and desserts offer something for bakers and cooks, whether you’re an amateur or a pro.
+The best cannabis cookbooks also explore the gourmet side of weed, teaching you how to infuse it into ingredients like butter, oils, milk, and sugar.
+In 2022, we’re well beyond the basic standard of the pot brownie — these sweet and savory appetizers, entrees and desserts offer something for bakers and cooks, whether you’re an amateur or a pro.

 Although many of these cookbooks contain informative primers so you can get educated before you get baked, there are a few common cooking tools popular among marijuana foodies who like to whip up edibles at home.
 One is a cheesecloth or mesh strainer, which is necessary for plant material out of infusions.
 Another is an instant-read thermometer since many recipes rely on paying extra attention to temperature.
 Finally, many bakers and home chefs use a digital kitchen scale, which can be used to ensure the proper dosage of, let’s say, sugar.